As markets become increasingly global, businesses must expand their offline and online presence to meet the rising needs of consumers.

 A Franchise is an agreement between two parties in which one party (the franchiser) grants the right to use its trademark and the system of doing business to another party (the Franchisee).

-In return, Franchisee pays the franchiser an initial fee and royalties over some time as part of the agreement.
+In return, the Franchisee pays the franchiser an initial fee and royalties over some time as part of the agreement.

 Franchise Marketing refers to the strategies, efforts, and activities that a franchiser will take to promote the products and services of their franchisees.
 This system allows brands to maximize their visibility, credibility, and profitability in franchising.